 Reduce

 We all have a responsibility to lower our footprint on this earth.
 Besides from measuring the climate footprint of existing products, you can use our tool in the design phase of product development.
-It helps you to make more sustainable choices of materials, production location, packaging, storage time, transport etc. from the start.

 Use data to reduce footprint